COS301-SE-2024/Dispute-Resolution-Engine/docs/help-page-md/helppage.md

 ## After my case/dispute moves to into a state ready for mediation/arbitration/concilation, how will relevant experts be assigned to the case?

 ## What happens if I am not happy with the Expert assigned to my case/dispute?

+Once Experts are assigned to the case, if you have a valid reason to as to why an Expert is not suited to you case, you can submit your objection and reason through the system.
+The administrator of your case will then review your objection and either "overrule" or "sustain" your reason.

 ## How many Experts will be assigned to my case/dispute?